prajwalvathreya/capi-learnings/documentation.md

   - With the default flavor selected, `clusterctl` can be used to provision the cluster, which generated a `KubeadmControlPlane` with `n` nodes for the control plane.
 In my case, there are 3 control-plane nodes and 3 worker nodes
   - The worker nodes are deployed as part of a `MachineSet` under which the provisioned nodes fall under.
-This is done in-order to ensure that the nodes status is monitored at all times, and increase easy of updating nodes and rollbacks if necessary
+This is done in-order to ensure that the nodes status is monitored at all times, and increase ease of updating nodes and rollbacks if necessary
   - `LinodeMachines` are provisioned based on the `KubeadmConfig` generated on the management cluster.
 This manifest determines the spec of each provisioned `LinodeMachine`.
 Templates can be set based on requirement